 Have leftover sourdough discard?
 Make these Gluten-Free Cinnamon Sugar Sourdough Discard Crackers!
 These gluten-free crackers are quick and simple to make.
 This is the best way to use sourdough discard!

-I really hate the term “sourdough discard” – it doesn’t embody all that your leftover starter can be.
-Recipes will tell you to “discard” this goodness – but why would you do that, when you can turn it into things like pizza, pancakes, waffles, and these delightful Gluten-Free Cinnamon Sugar Sourdough Discard Crackers?!
+Are you on the gluten-free sourdough train with me yet??
+I’ve become obsessed with making gluten-free sourdough bread, and along with the bread, comes a lot of sourdough discard.
+But I will be honest: I really hate the term “sourdough discard” – it doesn’t embody all that your leftover starter can be.
+Recipes will tell you to “discard” this goodness – but why would you do that, when you can turn it into things like a gluten-free sourdough pizza crust, sourdough scones, sourdough chocolate chip cookies, or these delightful Gluten-Free Cinnamon Sugar Sourdough Discard Crackers?!

 I campaign to change “sourdough discard” into “sourdough opportunities.”
 Please, never throw it away!
 When you’ve got extra, put it in a jar in the fridge – it’ll give you a few days until you decide what to do with it.
 There are lots of sourdough discard recipes out there, but if you’re anything like me, you’ll just decide to make these crackers.
 Over, and over, and over again.

 If you maintain a sourdough starter (I have a gluten-free brown rice flour starter), you’ll need to discard part of it every time you feed it with flour and water.
 However, that starter is good stuff!
 We use it in this recipe and it adds delicious flavor and a little bit of leavening, which creates a flaky texture.